The Tap on the Shoulder

 However, there are reasons not to donate.
 The financial strain my be too great.
 You might feel you’re being pressured into it.
 Your own motives may be misguided, particularly if you expect compensation.
 If you decide against donation, consider working with the transplant coordinator for a graceful way of backing out.
 They will find a confidential medical reason for you to be disqualified.
 There’s no reason to be ashamed, especially if you’ve had the opportunity to educate yourself and think through the issues.

-If you have problems with the transplant program, UNOS provides a patient service line (888-894-6361) “for patients to report concerns about their transplant program or their general experience with transplantation.
-The patient services staff can be reached by phone from 8:30am to 5:00pm Eastern, Monday through Friday.
-Voice mail is available outside of business hours.”
+If you have problems with the transplant program, UNOS provides a patient service line (888-894-6361) to report concerns about the transplant program or the general experience with transplantation.
+The patient services staff can be reached by phone from 8:00am to 5:00pm Eastern, Monday through Friday.

 To summarize, the goal at this stage is to get prepared.
 Here’s a suggested “to do” list to get started: